roarlyte1771/visual-testing/.changeset/popular-roses-explain.md

 "vitest-plugin-vis": patch
 ---

-Extend `expect` and `page` in main so that consumer can load the types:
+Augment `expect` and `page` in main so that consumer can load the types:

 ```json
 {